Oracle-Efficient Online Learning and Auction Design: Stochastic Adversaries and Universal Benchmarks

 \subsection{Stochastic Adversaries}

-\paragraph{I.I.D.
-Adversary} One extreme case is to assume that the adversary's action $y_t$ at each iteration is drawn independently and identically from the same unknown distribution $F$.
-This leads to the i.i.d. learning setting.
-An easy application of the Chernoff-Hoeffding bound yields that for such a learning setting, the average payoff of a no-regret learner converges to the best payoff one could achieve in expectation over the distribution $F$ (see Appendix~\ref{app:iid} for the proof):
+\paragraph{I.I.D.\ Adversary.} When the adversary actions are drawn independently from the same unknown distribution $F$, we can use Chernoff-Hoeffding bound to show that the average payoff of a no-regret learner converges to the best payoff one could achieve in expectation over the distribution $F$ (see Appendix~\ref{app:iid} for the proof):

-\begin{lemma} Suppose that $y_1,\ldots,y_T$ are i.i.d. draws from a distribution $F$.
+\begin{lemma} Suppose that $y_1,\ldots,y_T$ are i.i.d.\ draws from a distribution $F$.
 Then for any no-regret learning algorithm, with probability at least $1-\delta$,

 \end{lemma}